 The report contract has been governed in the past by the provisions of the Commercial Code, while presently finding itself under the provisions of art.
 1772 - 1776 of the New Civil Code.
 According to these provisions, the report agreement is the contract through which a person, usually a banker, buys from the reported, with immediate payment, credit instruments and securities circulating in trade, obligating himself to resell to the reported credit instruments or securities of the same species, at a certain date, for a determined price.
+Investors who need particular assistance with this step can rely on our Romanian lawyers.

 More specifically, through the report agreement, the owner of debt securities (the reported) sells these titles for the money, and will afterwords buy them back after a certain period of time.
 As we can see, the contract involves a double purchase, namely the purchase that takes place on the spot, when concluding the contract, and the purchase that will occur in the future, at the date stipulated in the contract.
+The team at our law firm in Romania can assist during both of these purchases.

 According to the New Civil Code, the report contract in concluded by the remittance of the securities or by conducting the necessary formalities for their transmission in case they are nominative securities.
+Our team can help with more information on how this contract is drawn up.

 Since it is a mutually binding contract, the report agreement gives rise to effects for both parties.